Commemorating the anniversary of Centre Block’s reconstruction

-One hundred years ago, Parliament Hill was a confusion of mud, scaffolding and construction cranes.
-Then, one day in early July 1917, the machinery went silent and a ceremony was held in the middle of the construction site to inaugurate Canada’s newest parliament building.
+A little more than 100 years ago, Parliament Hill was a confusion of mud, scaffolding and construction cranes.
+Then, one day in early July 1917, the machinery went silent and a ceremony was held in the middle of the construction site to inaugurate Canada’s newest Parliament Building.

 Just 17 months after the infamous February 1916 fire destroyed the original Centre Block, reconstruction of its replacement reached the third-storey level.
 It was clear the new Centre Block would be larger and more spectacular than its predecessor.

 The ceremony was modest but poignant.
 From a makeshift dais, then-prime minister Sir Robert Borden paid tribute to the Fathers of Confederation who created the country 50 years earlier, as well as to Canadians serving in the First World War.